MilesJoseph/Crypto_Kaggle_Competition/README.md

 I need to improve on the main EDA and modeling notebook.
 Naturally, I would like to move up in the leaderboard with a model that does not include the test data within the training data.
 I think around 500 people have included the test data in the train data in their training so nearly everyone ahs a perfect score.

 Better documentation and run time will be required, so we could try to implement the GPU module and do some more work on feature engineering.

+There are detailed explanations of my Exploration in the EDA and modeling notebook.
 ## Authors

 - Miles Klingenberg